RTEMS/rtems-docs/c_user/signal_manager.rst

 --------------------
 .. index:: ASR mode, building

-In general, an ASR’s mode is built by a bitwise OR of the desired mode components.
+In general, an ASR's mode is built by a bitwise OR of the desired mode components.
 The set of valid mode components is the same as those allowed with the task_create and task_mode directives.
 A complete list of mode options is provided in the